Witiko/doctoral-thesis/main.md

 ### Sparse Retrieval in Inverted Indices and Vector Databases

 # Interpretability {#interpretability}
+In math information retrieval, accuracy and speed ensure that we can recall information that a user needs when she needs them.
+However, the ability of a system to explain the information to its users is fundamentally limited by the *interpretability* of its internal representations.

+In this chapter, I will report the results of my research of interpretable representations that enable explainable information retrieval:

+- In Section~\ref{sec:representation-learning-interpretability}, I will
+  describe our work in making neural representations of natural language words and math symbols more interpretable.

+- In Section~\ref{sec:strengths-and-weaknesses}, I will describe our work in explaining the roles played by different math information retrieval systems when using rank-based fusion and learning-to-rank techniques.

+- In Section~\ref{sec:interactive-visualizations}, I will describe our work in producing interactive visualizations of math information retrieval using interpretable document representations.

+## Representation Learning of Words and Symbols for Sparse Retrieval
+\label{sec:representation-learning-interpretability}

-## Formal Concept Analysis with Quantized Word Embeddings
+### Formal Concept Analysis with Quantized Word Embeddings
-## Interactive Visualization of Math Information Retrieval Collections Using Semantic Text Similarity Measures
+### Measuring Language Distances with Subword Language Models
+### Position-Independent Word Embeddings

 ## Strengths and Weaknesses of Math Information Retrieval Systems
-## Measuring Language Distances with Subword Language Models
-## Position-Independent Word Embeddings
+\label{sec:strengths-and-weaknesses}

+## Interactive Visualizations of Math Information Retrieval Collections
+\label{sec:interactive-visualizations}

 # Conclusion {#conclusion}
 ## Thesis Summary
 ### Research Questions